LaunchCodeEducation/java-web-development/docs/_sources/chapters/setup-intro-data-types/alternate-code-practice.rst.txt

       The red coloring of the ``celsius`` variables indicate errors.

-The general rule in Java is that you must decide what kind of object your variable is going to reference and then declare that variable before you use it.
+The general rule in Java is that you must decide on the data type for your variable first, and then declare that variable before you use it.
 There is much more to say about the static typing of Java, but for now this is enough.

 .. admonition:: Note